 Our best selling range are Orn work trousers that give you plenty of options, from knee pads, lots of pockets to store tools.
 Another option is the Portwest DX4 Holster Trouser was they make great work trousers for electricians.

 They ergonomically designed and uses the targeted placement of dynamic 4X stretch fabrics to give maximum range of movement when working.
 The trouser features a high-rise back waistband with side elastication, ensuring protection in all working positions.
 Pre-bent top loading adjustable knee pad pockets, generously sized front pockets and multi-functional zip thigh pockets offers secure storage of phone, pens and tools.
 Triple stitching throughout for maximum durability.
 Read our best work trouser guide.

 Perhaps the electricians don’t need quite as much protection as the bricklayers, but they still need steel toecap protection.
 A popular choice are the JCB work boots, the Caterpillar range available colours are, Holton black, brown and honey.

-The Caterpillar safety boots are designed to be heat resistant up to 300c.
+The Caterpillar safety work boots are designed to be heat resistant up to 300c.
 A timeless fashion boot with the rugged casual look.
-Read more on the best safety boots for 2021.

 Head Protection for Electricians